gregoirechomette/ml-atap-usr/README.md

 ```
 If the *TensorFlow C API* is installed in another location, the ```CMakeLists.txt``` configuration file must be modified.

-### 4) Install the trained TensorFlow ML models
+### 4) Obtain the trained TensorFlow ML models
 These models are not uploaded here, please reach out directly to me (gregoire.a.chomette@nasa.gov) if you are interested, or see the repository [ml-atap-dv](https://github.com/gregoirechomette/ml-atap-dv) to create and train these models.
+Then, the path to the model of interest needs to be updated with the variable ``` folderName ```.

+### 5) Obtain the grid population file
+The world population data is available [online](https://sedac.ciesin.columbia.edu/data/collection/gpw-v4).
+Alternatively, you can reach out directly to me to receive a binary file containing the world population data.
+Then, the path to the population file needs to be updated with the variable ``` popGridFile ```.

 ## How to use it